How Local Businesses Get Recommended in Google AI Overviews

 A note on timeline

 AI Overviews are not a one-time ranking event.
 They update continuously as Google recrawls your content and as your GBP signals change.
-Citation corrections typically propagate in two to four weeks.
-Schema updates are processed within days after recrawl.
-Review volume effects accumulate over 60 to 90 days.
-Most businesses that implement all five signals see meaningful movement in AI Overview appearances within 30 to 60 days and significant improvement within 90.
+Most businesses with properly configured signals see meaningful movement in AI Overview appearances within 30 to 60 days and significant improvement within 90.
+The businesses that see the fastest results are the ones with a team actively managing their signals, not the ones who made changes once and waited.

 Frequently asked questions